open-contracting-extensions/ocds_project_extension/README.md

 # Project

+A contracting process can relate to several types of project, including:

+* An infrastructure project, as [defined in the Open Contracting for Infrastructure Data Standard](https://standard.open-contracting.org/infrastructure/latest/en/projects/#what-is-a-project) (OC4IDS), like the construction of a bridge
+* A larger programme of work, which can have many infrastructure projects, like the construction of a highway of which the bridge is a part
+* A public-private partnership project, as described by [OCDS for PPPs](https://standard.open-contracting.org/profiles/ppp/latest/en/)
-This extension adds a `project` object to the `planning` object to describe the infrastructure or Public-Private Partnership (PPP) project to which the contracting process is related.

-The identifier for the infrastructure or PPP project to which a contracting process is related ought to be disclosed using the `planning.project.id` field.
+This extension adds a `planning.project` object to describe the infrastructure or Public-Private Partnership (PPP) project to which a contracting process is related.
+The identifier for the project ought to be disclosed in `planning.project.id`.

 The `planning.budget.projectID` field ought not be used to disclose the identifier for an infrastructure or PPP project.
-This field is used to disclose the identifier for a project in the national budget to which the contracting process is related.
-Since projects in the national budget might include many individual infrastructure projects, it is necessary to disclose these identifiers separately.
+This field is used to disclose the identifier for a larger programme of work as it appears in a budget, like a national or state budget.
+Since the larger programmes of work that appear in budgets might include many individual infrastructure projects, it is necessary to disclose these identifiers separately.

 This extension must be used with the [Location](https://extensions.open-contracting.org/en/extensions/location/master/) extension.